Object Map

 Reset Values

-It is used to reinitialize storage (i.e, make empty) of the target object.
-Multiple storages can be given as comma-separated values.
-Can be reset conditionally as well based on the condition given.
+The attribute Reset Values is used to reinitialize the storage (i.e, make empty) of the target object.
+You can give multiple storages as comma-separated values.
+It can be reset conditionally as well based on the condition given.
 The condition will get evaluated with respect to source object context.

 Syntax